 Frequently Asked Questions

-Specials, now called Xplorations, are open to all students enrolled in BFX and no sign-up is needed at the time of Program enrollment.
-Each day will feature an Xploration and all students are welcome to participate or choose another activity.
-Please note that we are purposefully limiting the number of Xploration offerings as the program launches this Fall.
-The variety of Xplorations will grow depending on enrollment and student interest.
+Specials, now called Xplorations, are open to all students enrolled in BFX and no sign-up is needed at the time of program enrollment.
+Each day features an Xploration and all students are welcome to participate or choose another activity.

 Mystery Fridays: A surprise guest, activity or event each Friday!